lxtGH/lxtGH.github.io/_pages/about.md

 # 🔥 News
-- *2022.08*： Join the MMLab@NTU.
-Our four works in CVPR-22/ECCV-22 code are all released.
+- *2022.08*： &nbsp;🎉🎉 Join the MMLab@NTU S-Lab!
+Our four works (Video K-Net, PanopticPartFormer, FashionFormer, and PolyphonicFormer in CVPR-22/ECCV-22) code are all released.
 Check out my github homepage.
 - *2022.07*： &nbsp;🎉🎉 Our SFNet-Lite (extension of SFNet-ECCV20) achieve new STOA on the best mIoU and speed trade-off on multiple driving datasets.
 SFNet-Lite can obtain 80.1 mIoU while running at 50 FPS, 78.8 mIoU while running at 120 FPS.
 [Code](https://github.com/lxtGH/SFSegNets).
 - *2022.07*: &nbsp;🎉🎉 Three papers are accepted by ECCV-2022.
 One paper is accepted by ICIP-2022.
 Two Vision Transformer models are released.